-A quantitative extension - Comparison with ideal gas behaviour (optional)
+A quantitative extension: comparison with ideal gas behaviour (optional)

 By recording the volume of the gas mixture at intervals as it is warmed up, a plot of volume vs temperature can be obtained – see graph below.
 This can be compared with volume readings obtained from a syringe containing a similar volume of air.

 - Clamp two syringes, one containing the mixture of nitrogen oxides and one containing a similar volume of air (about 50 cm3), vertically in a 2 dm3 beaker of water on a tripod and gauze, so that they are immersed up to the 100 cm3 mark.

 - Note the volume readings of both syringes, which should be as close as possible, and the temperature of the water.
 Heat the water gently with a Bunsen burner and record the temperature and the volume of gases every 10 °C or so.
 Before taking each reading, remove the Bunsen burner and stir the water for a couple of minutes to ensure that the temperature of the gases is the same as that of the water.
 Twist the plungers of the syringes before taking each reading, to ensure that they are not sticking.

-c Continue taking readings until the temperature is between 70 to 80 °C. Plot graphs of volume against temperature for both gases on the same axes.
+- Continue taking readings until the temperature is between 70 to 80 °C. Plot graphs of volume against temperature for both gases on the same axes.
 The nitrogen dioxide/nitrogen tetroxide mixture will expand more than air (see diagram below) as the equilibrium responds to the increase in temperature by producing more nitrogen dioxide.
 If there is time take further readings as the water cools, to check for leaks.

 This experiment can be done without a second syringe of air if necessary.
 The predicted volume of an ideal gas can be worked out using Charles’ Law for each temperature reading and compared with the observed one (see graph above).
 For example, if the volume of the gas mixture is 50 cm3 at 25 °C (298 K), the predicted volume of an ideal gas at 50 °C (323 K) would be 50 x 323/298 = 54.2 cm3.
 Students could watch the demonstration and plot the points as the readings are taken.
 Alternatively they could do the Charles’ Law calculations as the equilibrium mixture is warmed up.